Today’s the day you change.

 The tote of cleaning supplies spectacularly falls, flinging the wet toilet brush full of fetid toilet water and blue bowl cleaner in a perfect arc across the basement floor, but mostly on the futon.

-With that, you kick the canister vacuum down the stairs, watching the main container burst open, dispelling hair and grey dust that you vaguely suspect is dead skin cells.
+With that, you kick the canister vacuum down the stairs, watching the main container burst open, dispelling hair and gray dust that is actually dead skin cells, according to Reddit.

-You pick up your iPhone and note that your friends are meeting on Steam for an all-night Counter-Strike tournament.
+You pick up your iPhone and note that your friends are meeting on Steam for an all-night Counter-Strike: Global Offensive tournament.

 You mean it this time.